 - Transfer of Learning: the role of mentoring, coaching and feedback in transferring "off the job" training to "on-the-job" behaviour.
 Transitional problems, skill acquisition and utilisation.

-- Future Issues and HRD: adapting to workplace diversity; the increasing development of networks and global alliances; changing internal and external environments; faster pace and less resources; working as an HRD contractor as opposed to a full time employee.
+- Future Issues and HRD: adapting to workplace diversity; the increasing development of networks and global alliances; ethics, corporate social responsibility and sustainability; faster pace and less resources; working as an HRD contractor as opposed to a full time employee.

 IRHR2270 Human Resource Management